tamaralein/Disaster-Response-Pipeline/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-The datasets were privided by Udacity.
+The datasets were privided by Appen.
 Otherwise, feel free to use the code here as you would like!